La Cinq: AB's involvement (1990-1992)

-Stars and celebrities at the channel's deathbed
+Stars and celebrities at the channel's downfall

 During its last months on air, several personalities took turns on the channel's news service's set to support the channel or bury it.

 Closure of the channel

-A viewers' defense association for La Cinq started on 3 January 1992, led by Jean-Claude Bourret.
+A viewers' defence association for La Cinq started on 3 January 1992, led by Jean-Claude Bourret.
 On 7 January 1992, Régie 5, the channel's advertising agency, reintroduces advertising breaks in its newscasts (Operation Pub Info), in order to keep the channel afloat.

 On 15 January, Berlusconi proposed a plan involving an increase in capital that would have saved the channel.

 On 25 January, Charles Pasqua aimed to create a joint-stock company and joined forces with Silvio Berlusconi to take over the network.

 On 24 March, Berlusconi threw in the towel, as the plan to save the channel was revoked under pressure from the government and influence of certain politicians.
 A group of private channels (TF1, Canal+ and M6) jointly proposed the creation of a news channel which would replace La Cinq.
 The objective was twofold—to drive Berlusconi away from the French market and to ensure that the fifth network slot would no longer host a commercial channel.

 As a result of the withdrawal of the rescue plan, on 3 April 1992, the tribunal de commerce de Paris announced that, effective 12 April 1992 at midnight CET, La Cinq would be shut down and its assets liquidated.

 Its final program, titled Il est moins 5, was broadcast that evening beginning at 20:45.
 It was filmed in the network's editorial office and pulled in an audience share of 21.5% (equal to about 6 to 7 million viewers).
 The program ended with an animation of a planet with the number 5 orbiting around it being eclipsed by static noise, as the opening to Also sprach Zarathustra (former news theme) was played, followed by a pair of text slides which read: